Overview

 Online estate planning services for preparing wills and trusts – whether they are a do-it-yourself cloud software solution or an in-person document preparation company – can seem like an inexpensive and efficient alternative to retaining an estate planning attorney to draft documents.

-In the case of the trust in question, the wording may not have been problematic had the decedents only had one set of biological children between them, but because each of the decedents had three children from a prior marriage, the decedents were not specific enough in their declaration that the home should go to their children, if their intention had been for the home to go specifically to the wife’s children.
+In this case, the wording of the trust at issue may not have been problematic had the decedents only had one set of biological children between them.
+However, because each of the decedents had three children from a prior marriage, they were not specific enough in their declaration that their home should go to their children, if their intention had been for the home to go specifically to the sister’s children.

 Results